GM Futurliner Progress Photos

 2000 - 1999

-During the course of this restoration we were donated a 1957 Buick.
-We have made the decision to clean up this vehicle as is and sell it to provide funds for the Futurliner project.
-This is an original car and does need some TLC.
-However it runs good and it is unusual in one aspect.
+During the course of this restoration a 1957 Buick was donated to the project.
+A decision was made to clean up the vehicle and sell it to provide funds for the Futurliner project.
+It was an original car and needed some TLC.
+However it ran good and is unusual in one aspect.
 It came from the factory with a stick shift.
-Almost all Buicks in the "50's" were equipped with their Dynaflow.
-Stay tuned for further developments.
+Almost all Buicks in the "50's" were equipped with a Dynaflow.
+It was eventually sold to a local West Michigan Buick enthusiast.

 Rear view of the 1957 Buick.